Theology For Life

 What qualifications will I get?

-Each year you will study three modules - each level / qualification is six modules.
+Each year you will study three modules – a qualification is gained after 6 modules are completed.

 Study part time for 2 years and you could gain a certificate in Theology